yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 # YSQL Tablet Colocation

-> **Note:** This is new feature that is still in design phase.
+> **Note:** This is a new feature that is still in a design phase.

 ## Motivation
 A lot of applications using relational databases have a high number of tables and indexes (1000+).
-These tables are typically small and single database size is less than 500 GB.
+These tables are typically small, and single database size is less than 500 GB.
 These applications still want to be able to use distributed SQL database like YugabyteDB to leverage high availability and data resilience.

 Some of these applications also create multiple databases - for example, 1 DB per customer.
 In such cases, using the current architecture will result in a huge number of tablets.
 For example, creating 1000 such DBs will result in 8 million tablets (assuming that each DB has 1000 tables and each table has 8 tablets).